mrbernnz/semantic-release-calver/README.md

-# semantic-release-calver
+# @mrbernnz/semantic-release-calver

-A plugin for semantic-release that supports Calendar Versioning (CalVer) for automated release management.
+A plugin for semantic-release that supports Calendar Versioning ([CalVer](https://calver.org)) for automated release management.
 CalVer uses date-based versioning, making it ideal for projects with frequent releases.

 ## Features